-Kheer is a very simple dish made with hundreds of different ways; with boiled rice, with broken rice, with rice soaked first and then broken and so on.
-And what is more interesting is the texture, so few like super smooth kheer, few like more granular sort and few would want it runny.
+Kheer is a very simple dish made in hundreds of different ways; boiled rice, with broken rice, with rice, soaked first, and then broken, and so on.
+And what is more interesting is the texture, so few like super-smooth kheer, few like more granular sort and few would want it runny.
 I would say your best kheer is like your mom fed you and you developed that taste.

 For aroma in kheer you can add saffron or cardamom, cardamom is more common and traditional.
 But saffron definitely boosts the flavor so you can choose what is available and you like more.

 As they say ‘jitna gur daloga itna meetha hoga’.
 So the more milk is added the tastier and richer will be your kheer.
 To reduce cooking time you can use milk powder or khoya (mava) or sweetened condensed milk.
 This is really helpful if you are making a large batch on a religious occasion like niaz when 3-4 liter milk is used and evaporating it would be along process.
 For a small batch only milk (1 liter milk for 1/4 cup rice kheer) would also suffice.

 Kheer puri is so easy hardly anyone would want a recipe.
 But then some recipes find their way to blog as a tribute to the dish.
 When we cook rice in water instead of milk it assures complete puffing of rice which is difficult when pre-soaked rice is cooked in milk directly.
 I am using milk powder but you can substitute milk powder with more milk too.
 Puri recipe is in the end, remember kheer puri is crispier as it is made without baking soda.